 A couple weeks ago, I awoke suddenly to a sharp bang outside.
 Judging by the flurry of youthful laughter that followed, it was probably a firecracker left over from the Fourth of July.
 But at two in the morning, I thought the sound that woke me was a gunshot.

 About three or four years after I ended my abusive relationship and was subsequently diagnosed with PTSD, a man was shot dead in front of me.
 I was working on the streets of downtown Seattle as a canvasser for an international children’s charity.
-The event took place about half a block from when I stood, near a popular downtown tourist attraction.
+The event took place about half a block from where I stood, near a popular downtown tourist attraction.
 My back was turned, so I didn’t see the actual shooting take place, but I looked in time to see the victim fall to the ground, and to see the shooter and several onlookers run away.
 Rumor says the shooter went into a nearby shop to order a sandwich.

 I don’t even know the name of the man whose last moments of life I witnessed.
-The little media coverage the event received focused on the way his death affected traffic and over the shooter’s sandwich.
+The little media coverage the event received focused on the way his death affected traffic and on the shooter’s sandwich.
 But I remember how the victim’s body looked vacant already, even though he would not be pronounced dead until he reached the hospital.
 Like nothing more than a bundle of clothes on the floor.
 And I remember the pain in my heart when that gunshot sounded, so sharp I was momentarily afraid to look down.
 I thought I had been shot.